-Next Steps 2018-2019
+Next Steps 2019-2020

 - The Blythe Academy administration, faculty, staff, parents, and community will continue to provide opportunities for students to develop positive social behavior and leadership potential. - A Behavior Expectations PLC will continue to look at the current PBIS system and make recommendations for changes to a system that is more aligned to the culture of Blythe Academy. - Regular teacher surveys will be given in order to monitor and adjust PBIS effectiveness. - Conduct professional development activities for staff on classroom management strategies to enhance school and class student behavior. - Each spring, we will survey teachers for professional development ideas for the next school year. - Continue with the partnership with Mentor Upstate. - Continue the partnership with Greenville Mental Health and the mental health counselor.
-Expand our partnership with Greenville Mental Health to include a Behavioral Coach at Blythe Academy.
+Expand our partnership with Greenville Mental Health to include a Behavioral Coach at Blythe Academy. - Utilize mentors provided through area churches and ministerial groups for struggling students.